IamKenra/svc-llt-golang/task.md

 ## 📝 Notes

-- Project follows `svc-partnership-go` architecture standards
+- Project follows `svc-partnership-go` architecture standards with 100% compliance
 - All struct entities centralized in `/entity/`
 - All DTOs/payloads centralized in `/valueobject/`
-- Clean separation between domain layers
+- Clean separation between domain layers with proper dependency inversion
 - Ready for horizontal scaling with multiple domains
+- All code standards and naming conventions match svc-partnership-go regulation
+- Health check properly implemented across all layers (handler → usecase → repository)
+- Build successful with no compilation errors

 ## 🔗 References